va3wam/hexBot/docs/hexbotWebInterface.md

       </ol>
         Once you meet all of these conditions then open your web browser and enter Hexbot's IP address in the URL address field.
 You should be presented with the screen shown in figure 1.
 You are now talking directly to Hexbot via it's web interface.
         <br><br>
-        Secutiry is a bit lax at present as the ID and password are hardcoded into the HTML sent to the client.
+        Security is a bit lax at present as the ID and password are hardcoded into the HTML sent to the client.
 With this in mind it is not too much of a security breach to tell you here that the login credentials are:
       <ul>
         <li>ID: admin</li>
         <li>Password: admin</li>